hacs/documentation/documentation/publish/include.md

 ### Check Owner

-_This check can fail._

-This checks if the submitter is the owner of repository, this can fail if the repository belong to an org. or that the submitter is a major contributor to the repository.
+This checks if the submitter is one of the following:
+- The owner of the repository
+- A major contributor to the repository

 ### Check Images